intel-analytics/ipex-llm/pyspark/bigdl/models/rnn/README.md

 * `--maxEpoch` max number of epochs to train, the default value is 30.

 #####In order to use MKL-DNN as the backend, you should:
-1. Define a model with Model(graph container)
+1. Define a model with Model(graph container).
+For RNN models, currently we have MKL-DNN support for LSTM and GRU.
 2. Specify the input and output formats of it.
    For example:
    ```